10 Ways To Get Your Ecommerce Customers To Make Repeat Purchases

 With cart abandonment rates hovering around 68%, you need to do whatever you can to both acquire new customers and then keep them coming back.
 And sometimes that means investing in e-commerce software and using platforms like Shopify.

-There are several steps between the conversion and the moment that you gain a loyal customer.
-They can be defined liked this:
+These are the steps between the first conversion and the moment that you gain a loyal customer:

 1. The Browsing Customer